Playing a specific 16th note ride rhythm over a constant sixteenth note kick.

 Accent all quarter note counts with the ride bell.

-Additional snares are added on the 'a' counts where the right hand isn't playing.
+Additional snares are added on the 'e' counts where the right hand isn't playing.

-Snares are played on quarter notes with accents on the china cymbal.
+Snares are played on quarter notes with accents on the crash cymbals.

 - Using the 2 minute rule, get all grooves up to a tempo of at least 130bpm.